How to Get Maximum Home Loan Tax Benefit_Banner_WC

 Section Maximum Amount Applicable On

-Section 24 Rs.2 lakh Interest repayment
+Section 24(b) Rs.2 Lakh Interest repayment

-Section 80 C Rs.1.5 lakh Principal repayment
+Section 80C Rs.1.5 Lakh Principal repayment

-Section 80 EEA Rs.1.5 lakh Interest repayment
+Section 80EEA Rs.1.5 Lakh Interest repayment

-Borrowers can enjoy significant deductions on both the interest and principal components, under different sections of the Income Tax Act, as enunciated below:
+Borrowers can enjoy significant deductions on both the interest and principal components, under different sections of the Income Tax Act, 1961, as enunciated below:

-1.Section 24: Income Tax Benefit on Interest
+1. Section 24(b): Income Tax Benefit on Interest

-Section 24 of the ITA makes provisions for tax benefits on loan interest repayment.
-One can claim deductions on Income from House Property on the interest paid if the loan is secured for the purchase, construction, repair, renewal or reconstruction of a property.
+Section 24(b) of the Income Tax Act, 1961 makes provisions for tax benefits on loan interest repayment.
+One can claim deductions on the interest paid towards the Home Loan, which is availed of for purchasing a residential property.

-The maximum tax deduction allowed under Section 24 for a self-occupied property is limited to Rs.2 lakh.
-House owners who may not reside in the property, due to employment or business elsewhere, can claim this tax relief as well.
+The maximum tax deduction allowed under Section 24(b) for a self-occupied property is limited to Rs.2 Lakh.
+Homeowners who may not reside in the property, due to employment or business elsewhere, can claim this tax relief as well.

 In such cases, the loan interest is deductible on an accrual basis.
-One can claim these concessions annually even if no payment is made during the year, unlike Section 80 C which permits exemptions only on payment basis.
-However, if the property is not acquired or constructed within five years of securing the loan, the interest benefit drops from Rs.2 lakh to just Rs.30,000.
+One can claim these concessions annually even if no payment is made during the year, unlike Section 80C which permits exemptions only on a payment basis.
+However, if the property is not acquired or constructed within five years of securing the loan, the interest benefit drops from Rs.2 Lakh to Rs.30,000.

-First-time homeowners can enjoy additional interest deductions under Section 80 EEA, which is over and above the exemptions permitted under Sections 24 and 80 C of Rs.2 lakh and Rs.1.5 lakh respectively.
+First-time homebuyers can enjoy additional interest deductions under Section 80EEA, which is over and above the exemptions permitted under Sections 24(b) and 80C of Rs.2 Lakh and Rs.1.5 Lakh respectively.

-Section 80 EEA rebates apply only under the following circumstances:
+Section 80EEA rebates apply only under the following circumstances:

-• If the stamp duty value of the property that you buy is less than Rs.45 lakh
+• If the stamp duty value of the property that you buy is less than Rs.45 Lakh

-• The loan should be availed between 1st April 2019 and 31st March 2022
+• The loan should be availed between 1 April 2019 and 31 March 2022

-3.Section 80 C: Tax Benefit on Home Loan Principal Amount
+3. Section 80C: Tax Benefit on Home Loan Principal Amount

-The maximum tax deduction allowed under Section 80 C for principal repayment of your home loan is Rs.1.5 lakh.
-This is the net exemption and also includes rebates incurred through PPF accounts, tax saving funds, equity mutual funds, National Savings Certificate, Senior Citizens Saving Scheme, etc. The benefits are available on payment basis regardless of the year in which the payment was affected.
+The maximum tax deduction allowed under Section 80C for principal repayment of your Home Loan is Rs.1.5 Lakh.
+This is the net exemption and also includes rebates incurred through PPF accounts, tax saving funds, equity mutual funds, National Savings Certificate, Senior Citizens Saving Scheme, etc. The benefits are available on a payment basis regardless of the year in which the payment was affected.
 Also, you are entitled to concessions on stamp duty and registration fees even if you have not secured a housing loan.

 Read Also: How Much Tax Can be Saved Under Sections 80C, 80D, and 80G?

-4.Exemptions Allowed Post Construction
+4. Exemptions Allowed Post Construction

-Tax deductions under Section 80 C are applicable only after completion of property construction and issuance of a Completion Certificate.
+Tax deductions under Section 80C are applicable only after completion of property construction and issuance of a Completion Certificate.
 One cannot claim the benefits while the house is still under construction.
 In the event that you do buy a house during the early construction stage to save up on costs, it must be noted that GST is levied on under-construction properties but not on the ones that are already complete.

-5.Reversed Benefits If Property Sold Within 5 Years
+5. Reversed Benefits if the Property is Sold Within 5 Years

-Section 80 C states that if you sell a property on which tax concessions have been availed, within five years of taking possession, then the home loan tax benefits stand reversed.
+Section 80C states that if you sell a property on which tax concessions have been availed, within five years of taking possession, then the Home Loan tax benefits stand reversed.
 The aggregate amount claimed over the previous years will be considered as your income in the year of sale and, as such, liable to be taxed.

-The maximum relief on loan interest for a self-occupied property is Rs.2 lakh and anything beyond that will lapse and cannot be considered for exemption.
-Contrarily, for a non-self-occupied property, while the loss under the head House Property should not exceed Rs.2 lakh, one can ensure benefits on a bigger sum, if necessary.
+The maximum relief on loan interest for a self-occupied property is Rs.2 Lakh and anything beyond that will lapse and cannot be considered for exemption.
+Contrarily, for a non-self-occupied property, while the loss under the head house property should not exceed Rs.2 Lakh, one can ensure benefits on a bigger sum, if necessary.

-7.Income Tax Treatment of Pre-Construction Interest
+7. Income Tax Treatment of Pre-Construction Interest

-Section 24 stipulates that tax deductions on interest payments are not allowed before completion of house construction.
+Section 24(b) stipulates that tax deductions on interest payments are not allowed before the completion of house construction.
 Nevertheless, it may so happen that individuals might have purchased a property during the pre-construction phase with the borrowed funds and are also repaying the EMIs.

-In such a scenario, if the loan is taken for the purpose of repair, renewal or reconstruction of property, no tax relief can be claimed before completion.
+In such a scenario, if the loan is taken for the purpose of repair, renewal, or reconstruction of property, no tax relief can be claimed before completion.
 Further, if the loan is obtained for property purchase or construction, the interest paid during the construction stage should be aggregated and claimed as tax relief in five equal instalments for five successive financial years, beginning from the year of building completion.

 Several other factors must also be considered such as: